updated by Reaper 01/08/2018

-- It must be fully reliable from a reputable brand
+- It must be reliable.

 - It must be chambered in 9mm, .40 S&W, or .45 ACP.